-Prior to forming Lin Pictures, Lin served as Senior Vice President of Production for Warner Bros.
+Prior to founding Rideback, Lin served as Senior Vice President of Production for Warner Bros.
 Pictures.
-During his eight-year tenure at the studio, from 1999 to 2007, he oversaw the development and production of such films as Martin Scorsese’s Academy Award-winning drama The Departed; 10,000 BC, directed by Roland Emmerich; The Aviator, directed by Scorsese; and Alexander, directed by Oliver Stone.
+During his eight-year tenure at the studio from 1999 to 2007, he oversaw the development and production of major motion pictures such as Martin Scorsese’s Oscar-winning drama The Departed.

 Lin serves on the Board of Directors for several non-profit organizations, including the Evolve Entertainment Fund, the Good Shepherd Center for Homeless Women and Children, and the I Dream of Fish Foundation.
 He also serves on the PGA’s National Board of Directors.